Required knowledge

 The importance of handling yourself in a laboratory

-It is usually very helpful to have done additional lab internships of several weeks or months in the industry or in academia carrying out tasks in the lab self-guidedly.
-The minimum requirement is lab experience in your Bachelor studies of several weeks (genetics, cell biology, biochemistry).
+It is very helpful to have done additional lab internships of several weeks or months in the industry or in academia carrying out tasks in the lab self-guidedly.
+The minimum requirement is lab experience in your Bachelor studies of several weeks (genetics, cell biology, biochemistry) and with the lab skills cited above in place.